 Master Roll Vietnam

 ‘Grandma knows best’- Ba Noi translates to Grandma in Vietnamese, and it was cousins and owners Michael Nham and Viet Nguyen who found inspiration from their own Grandma whilst growing up.
-Setting out to recreate their favourite dishes passed down through three generations, the boys at Banoi are serving up weekday specials with half a pork banh mi, a cup of beef pho and some crab and prawn spring rolls.
-All this for just $16.50 washed down with a Vietnamese iced coffee or cumquat lemonade.
-They’ve even got a happy hour every day from 4-6 pm where you can sip on all your favourite bevs for just a pink note, score.
+Setting out to recreate their favourite dishes passed down through three generations including one of Melbourne’s best banh mi.
+They’ve even got a happy hour every day from 4-6 pm where you can sip on all your favourite bevs for a fiver.

-Okay, it’s hasn’t got the street cred of an N. Lee or Bun Bun, but the Pho Nom juggernaut gained momentum for a reason.
-And that reason is one of the most insane banh mi anywhere in Melbourne: the crispy fried chicken with Sriracha mayo.
+Pho Nom juggernaut gained momentum for a reason.
+And that reason is one of the most innovative banh mi anywhere in Melbourne: the crispy fried chicken with Sriracha mayo.
 It began as a special back in 2015, but within a few weeks, Pho Nom realised they’d accidentally created some sort of legally addictive superfood and added it to the permanent menu.
 We’re talking gnarly fried chicken bits with pickled carrot, cucumber, chilli, coriander, crispy fried onion bits, all lathered in zingy Sriracha sauce.
-It’s not traditional, but after one bite you really aren’t going to care.
+It’s not a traditional banh mi roll, but after one bite you really aren’t going to care.

-If you live near Smith St, you’re either Team N-Lee or Team Sunny’s.
-The two Vietnamese bakeries are very similar.
-Both do cheap bread, pies, grilled meat and sandwiches.
-Both churn out banh mi on an industrial scale.
+If you live near Smith St, you’re either Team N-Lee, Team Sunny’s or Team Trang.
+The three Vietnamese bakeries are very similar.
+All three do cheap bread, grilled meat and sandwiches and churn out some of Melbourne’s best banh mi on an industrial scale.
 Which one you favour is down to personal taste.
 For us, it's really too close to call.
 Sunny's bread has that classic crust, the grilled pork is always juicy, and they go heavy on the carrot, grilled onions and coriander.
 Service with a smile guaranteed, too.
 These bad boys used to be an insane $3.50 a pop, but thanks to our old mate Inflation they’ve climbed above a fiver.
 What a world we live in…

 Saigon St Eats